Mousali/3G3MX2-V1/README.md

 Because I can!

 Also because Prolog is well suited for logical and relation rules base systems.
-Which is exactly calculating VFD parameters from specification is.
+Which is exactly whay calculating VFD parameters from specification is.
 Genreally, a prolog program is 10 to 120 lines less that equivalent Python or C program.

 In Prolog, code is data and data is code.
 As a result, the main program is actually extremely simple.
 One line to load the rules -
 ```prolog